wasp-lang/wasp/web/docs/auth/email.md

 ## Creating a Custom Sign-up Action

-> TODO: test out the code below and make sure it works

 :::caution Creating a custom sign-up action

 We don't recommend creating a custom sign-up action unless you have a good reason to do so.
 It is a complex process and you can easily make a mistake that will compromise the security of your app.